mmu-webdesign/Level4-web-term-1/HTML/02-headings.md

 When working with the headings  `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>` don't get wrapped up in the sizes. **Never choose to use a heading to because of its default size**, for example wrapping some text in a `<h6>` to produce <small>small text</small>.

-When you start to learn CSS to style your pages, you will find that you can change the styles (font, size, colour etc) of any of the headings.
+When you start to learn CSS to style your pages, you will find that you can change the styles (font, size, colour etc) of any of these headings.

 <h2 class="deep">Deeper Learning</h2>